ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/eksctl.md

 ## Download and install on Windows

-1. Use a browser to download the [latest release](https://github.com/eksctl-io/eksctl/releases/latest/download/eksctl_Windows_arm64.zip)
+1. Use a browser to download the [EKS CLI latest release](https://github.com/eksctl-io/eksctl/releases/latest/download/eksctl_Windows_arm64.zip).

 2. Unzip the downloaded file.